- Master of Philosophy - Architecture, Building and Planning

 The residency requirement is deemed especially important during the first six months of candidature.
 During this time the student is expected to interact on a regular basis with the supervisor, the department (including staff and other research students) and the University, so as:

-to acquire an understanding of the standards and requirements for an MPhil awarded by the University
+- to acquire an understanding of the standards and requirements for an PhD awarded by the University

-to make use of support programs and facilities provided by the Melbourne School of Graduate Research throughout candidature.
+- to make use of support programs and facilities provided by the University throughout the candidature